-The Mikhail Bulgakov Museum was founded in 1989 as a branch of the Kyiv History Museum.
+The Mikhail Bulgakov Museum was founded in 1989.

 Mikhail Bulgakov — the world-famous writer — is one of the most prominent personalities with which Kyiv is associated.
 This is particularly true for the tourist-filled Andriyivsky Descent — the street where the great writer lived with his family and where he “lodged” the heroes of his immortal novel The White Guard.
 Now the legendary house at number 13, Andriyivsky Descent has remained the most impressive and frequently visited museum in Kyiv.

 The museum’s collection has about four thousand exhibits.
 500 for these are original Bulgakov relicts, such as personal belongings, books, autographs, and original photos.
 But the central exhibit is the house itself.
 From 1906 to 1919, the large Bulgakov family lived here, occupying seven rooms on the second floor.
 By the end of the 20th century, the house fell into decay, and therefore, required a large-scale restoration.
 The museum creators managed not only to resurrect the legendary house, but also to save some details of that time, including stove tiles, antique flooring, part of the front door, windows and door handles.